So here we are again, back at the Menin Gate, and if there was ever a time to visit, this was it.

 It’s a good job they did remove the lions in 1915; if you take a note of the houses and the trees in the inset photo above, and compare them with the inset photo below, you will notice that both photos are of the Menenpoort, and that the lions would have had little chance of survival had they been left there.

-And finally, a couple of inset photos showing one of the lions finally being hoisted into its new position at the Australian War Memorial in 1991, and both lions in position on either side of the entrance to the War Memorial (below).
+The inset photos above show one of the lions finally being hoisted into its new position at the Australian War Memorial in 1991,…

 “Far, far from Ypres I long to be, where German snipers can’t snipe at me,